Young Living or doTERRA?

-But that might be a problem in my book.
-Here’s why.
+But that might be a problem.
+Here's why.

 Most peppermint essential oils smell like the peppermint you find growing out in nature.
 Kind of herby and not really like a candy cane.

-Candy-cane-smelling peppermint is apparently from the second distillation or a complete distill (distilling for a long time).
-The oils are either distilled for a longer time, or redistilled and some oils are taken out to give the oil a clean pepperminty candy smell.
+Candy-cane-smelling peppermint is apparently, according to several sources, possibly from a redistill.
+The oils are either redistilled or some components are taken out to give the oil a clean pepperminty candy smell.
 (Source).

 This is exactly what doTERRA's peppermint oils smell like.
 So yummy, in fact, that if you have kiddos in the house, you'd best keep it out of arm's reach.